 HCBS Rule requirement Compliance determination The setting is selected by the individual from among a variety of setting options including non-disability specific settings.
 Compliant Validation methods: ☐ Interview(s) with residents. ☐ MnCHOICES support plan requirements: In the "What I Want my Life to Look Like" section of the support plan, using person-centered principles, the case manager/care coordinator must describe the person's choice about housing.
 The case manager/care coordinator must have a conversation with the person for each of the statements on the signature sheet to ensure they understand what they are agreeing to and have the necessary information to make an informed choice.
 The case manager/care coordinator selects yes or no for each statement.
 If the person answers 'no' the case manager/care coordinator must review the content again in another format or discuss further with the person. ☐ Health plan and Lead Agency Review support plan audits: As required under Mn Statute 256B.0911, Subd.
 29, "The written support plan must include:(d) (2) the individual's options and choices to meet identified needs, including all available options for: (iii) living arrangements; (v) service provided in a non-disability-specific setting;" Narrative: Case managers are required under state statute to offer and document all available options for living arrangement in the person's support plan.
 However, because this is a new setting going through heightened scrutiny only residents that are receiving customized living services funded by private pay or other non-waiver funding were interviewed.
-One of the residents reported during her interview that she wanted to go to this place because she grew up in the area.
-Another resident that was interviewed reported that her sister just lives the next city over so being close to her was important.
+One resident interviewed stated that this was the setting they wanted to live in.
+He has children in the area and wanted to be close to them.
+Another person said, "I already knew a lot of people here" and indicated that is why he chose this setting.